renatomaia/coutil/doc/manual.md

 To avoid accumulative resource consumption by creation of multiple _thread pools_, call this function on every _thread pool_.

-Moreover, a _thread pool_ that is not closed will prevent the current Lua state to terminate (_i.e._ `lua_close` to return) until it has either no more tasks or no more system threads.
+Moreover, a _thread pool_ that is not closed will prevent the current Lua state to terminate (`lua_close` to return) until it has either no more tasks or no more system threads.

-Returns `true` if this call closes `pool`, or `false` if `pool` was already closed.
+Returns `true` on success.

 Synchronization
 ===============

-This section describes modules for synchronization and communication between distinct threads of execution of Lua code.
+This section describes modules for synchronization and communication between threads of execution of Lua code, either between standard coroutines, or [independent states](#independent-state) running in separate system threads.

 Channels
 --------

-Module `coutil.channel` provides functions for manipulation of _channels_ to be used to synchronize and transfer values to [independent states](#independent-state).
+Module `coutil.channel` provides functions for manipulation of _channels_ to be used to synchronize and transfer values between [independent states](#independent-state).

 _Channels_ can be used for standard coroutines.
-However consider using [events](#events) when using only standard thread coroutines.
+However [events](#events) are usually more flexible and efficient in such case.

 You can access these library functions on _channels_ in [object-oriented style](#objectoriented-style).
 For instance, `channel.sync(ch, ...)` can be written as `ch:sync(...)`, where `ch` is a _channel_.